All About BudgetsDebtHow To Deal With A Debt Collector You Can't Pay

 How To Deal With A Debt Collector You Can’t Pay

-The debt collector is also known as the bill collector who will stop at nothing to get the money that you owe to pay off your debt.
+The debt collector is the bill collector who will stop at nothing to get the money you owe to pay off your debt.

-In Canada, there are laws that must be followed when a debt collector contacts you and it’s important for all consumers to be aware.
+In Canada, certain laws must be followed when a debt collector contacts you, and all consumers are required to be aware of them.

-You will want to know how to handle a debt collector situation because it may happen and what you do is important.
+You will want to know how to handle a debt collector situation, as it may occur, and what you do is crucial.

 I Can’t Pay The Debt Collector